alessioalex/Presentations/WebUp4/applications/localbox/README.md

 Running the twitter app:

-- Install dependencies (run cmd in the directory of the app): npm install .
 - Register a Twitter application to https://dev.twitter.com/ and obtain the consumer key, consumer secret, access key token and access key secret.
 Put them all into config.json.
 - Start the broadcaster into the terminal: coffee tweetBroadcaster.coffee "nodejs, html5, javascript, css3"